faisalnazik/Instagram-Follow-Like-Comment-Automation-Script/README.md

 ## How to Run locally 🚀

+    - You should have firefox browser installed and clean the previous cookies of logged in activity of instagram

     - Install Dependencies after creating and activating virtual environement

     $ pip install -r requirements.txt